FelixReuthlinger/playstyle-enhancements-simple/README.md

 ## Change log

+* 1.4.1 -> increased container sizes for some default containers
 * 1.4.0 -> removed UI components from this part, you can add those by adding my other modpack https://valheim.thunderstore.io/package/FixItFelix/UserInterfaceTweaks/
 * 1.3.3 -> more mod updates, getting there slowly
 * 1.3.2 -> adding faster item transfer (right click, from/to inv/chest)